felixsuwarno/Fintech-CicaPRIME-Credit-Risk-Lending-Portfolio-Analytics/README.md

 **3.2.
 Exposure at default (EAD)**
 How much exposure remains outstanding at the time loans default?

+The fully observable window in this dataset is between 2023 to 2024 dataset, so the calculations we make for this business question reflects that.

 <br>

 The rules and definition :